diofant/diofant/docs/tutorial/simplification.rst

             z

-We use ``Integer(0)`` in ``list_to_frac`` so that the result will always be a SymPy object, even if we only pass in Python ints.
+We use ``Integer(0)`` in ``list_to_frac`` so that the result will always be a Diofant object, even if we only pass in Python ints.

     >>> list_to_frac([1, 2, 3, 4])
     43